pippim/pippim.github.io/programs/iothings.md

    caption="Sample Desktop Icons"
 %}

-The `fliptv` bash script is called whenever you want to toggle the light behind your TV off or on.
+The `fliptv` bash script is used whenever you want to toggle the light behind your TV off or on.
 Generally during the day the light is turned off and during night the light is turned on.